 Oath of Office

 The Oath of Office is signed by every Commissioner before assuming their duties upon election.
-Below is the Oath of Office signed by Commissioner Lisa Townsend in May 2021.
-Contact us to request to see the signed copy of the Oath.
+Below is the Oath of Office signed by Commissioner Lisa Townsend in May 2024.
+Please contact us to request to view the signed copy of the Oath.

 I, Lisa Townsend of Surrey, do hereby declare that I accept the office of Police and Crime Commissioner for Surrey.